 - Don’t center any of your text.
 All of the text on your resume should be aligned to the left.
 This makes your resume easier to read because the eye naturally returns to the left side of the page after reading a line.
 Note that a good free resume builder can quickly take care of these formatting details for you.

 - Change “work experience” to “relevant experience.”
 If you’ve never held a job, make your experience section more general.
 This way, you can include information about extracurricular activities, volunteer work, or relevant coursework on your resume.

 - Use digits when writing about numbers.
 Make your resume easy to read by using digits (i.e. 15% instead of fifteen percent).

-With no experience, your best chance to get an interview is to target your resume to the specific job you want.
+With no experience, your best chance of getting an interview is to target your resume to the specific job you want.
 Check out their listing for the position, and see what skills they’re looking for.
 From those skills, take the ones you have and place them in your skills section.

 You can also reuse some of the language elsewhere in your resume, like in your resume summary or experience section.

-Fitting these skills into your resume is important because many companies still use applicant tracking systems (or ATS) to scan for resumes keywords.
+Fitting these skills into your resume is important because many companies use applicant tracking systems (or ATS) to scan for resume keywords.
 This helps them filter large quantities of applicants and determine which ones are worth evaluating further.